cyclops-ui/cyclops/README.md

 ## :chart_with_upwards_trend: Future work

 * RBAC
-    * Set permissions for each Cyclops user
-* Cluster Nodes overview
+* Cluster nodes overview
-    * Check out node resources
 * Git as manifest destination
-    * Cyclops is currently deploying rendered manifests directly to the cluster, but it should support Git as the destination
-* Customizable details page
+* Customizable Module details page
-    * Cherry pick information about your module to be shown on your module page

 Feel free to suggest features you would like to see!